-The standard of “315 hours of education” for addiction counselors is obsolete.
-To speak of addiction counselor education in terms of “hours” today is outmoded and frankly, irrelevant.
+The standard of “315 hours of education” as a stand-alone for addiction counselors is becoming obsolete.
+To speak of addiction counselor education in terms of “hours” today is outmoded.
 The national trend long ago began moving toward college degrees and professional licensure for addiction counselors, and such levels of education are measured in units, quarters and semesters, not in hours.
-The 315-hour “national” standard was set in the early 1980’s based on the so-called “Birch and Davis Study,” (National Institute on Alcohol Abuse and Alcoholism - Development of Model Professional Standards for Counselor Credentialing, 1984).
+The 315-hour “national” standard was set in the early 1980’s and seems to have appeared concurrently with the so-called “Birch and Davis Study,” (National Institute on Alcohol Abuse and Alcoholism - Development of Model Professional Standards for Counselor Credentialing, 198).
 The study was a preliminary attempt to identify addiction counselor competencies, and while it was a seminal study, it is still unclear how the study in any way suggests that 315 hours of education are sufficient to acquire the competencies it outlines.
-In any case, a quarter of a century has passed since that study was done.
-Neither the internet nor cell phones existed in 1984, and in addition to those and other extraordinary technological advances, there have been significant changes in our understanding of addiction and its treatment.
+In any case, 30 years have passed since that study was done.
+Neither the internet nor cell phones existed in 1985, and in addition to those and other extraordinary technological advances, there have been significant changes in our understanding of addiction and its treatment.
 Here are just a few developments that have occurred in the field that have impacted the competencies addiction counselors must develop:

 - Research continues to improve our understanding of the neurological underpinnings of addiction as a chronic, relapsing disorder.
 Counselors/therapists must learn about the physiological effects of alcohol and other drugs as well as the properties of the medications used to treat addiction.
 And our knowledge base is constantly growing and changing—it is not static.

 - HIV and HEP C are now common issues faced by those who access treatment.